-ISLAMABAD: All Pakistan Oil Tankers and Contractors Association (APOTCA) on Monday stopped oil supplies to Azad Jammu and , Gilgit-Baltistan and Chitral to press the government for early notification of revised and increased freight charges.
+ISLAMABAD: All Pakistan Oil Tankers and Contractors Association on Monday stopped oil supplies to Chitral and other areas to press the government for early notification of revised and increased freight charges.

 Speaking to journalists, Mr Butt said the retail outlets currently have about 700,000 litres of fuel and it will take a week when the pumps would start drying out in those areas.
 The daily consumption was around 50,000 to 60,000 litres.

 Except Pakistan State Oil, no other oil company has storage depot in those areas and therefore they were totally dependant on the supply of tankers on a daily basis.
 PSO has a depot in Jaglot while Chitral and AJK are without any depot.
 Oil tankers stop supplies to Chitral.

 “In October, the government committed that they will revise the freight rate upwards for AJK, GB and Chitral within one month but now they are using delaying tactics,” he said.
 The government had agreed enhancement of oil tanker freight charges in two phases.

 In first phase, the government allowed an increase in fares for the oil transportation in city and muddy/hilly areas, while in second phase it promised to allow an increase in the freight charges for GB, AJK, Jaglot, Chitral and other hilly areas.

 Last month, Ogra notified up to 64pc increase in freight rates for the movement of oil products by oil tankers through out the country for two years except for AJK, GB and Chitral after repeated strike calls by the tankers associations.